Analogy

 North Penn Networks

-2019 was a very good year thanks to two contracts that took place at the beginning and end of the year.
+2019 was a very good year thanks to two contracts.
 Both were related to Drupal with some hints of AWS.
 I got to configure load balancers and also a large RDS MySQL instance.
-I signed non-disclosure agreements with my client's so I'm not able to mention their name though one of them was a large food service company based out of the midwest US and the other was for a travel sight that sees a lot of visitors.
-As I'm currently a student at the University of Illinois at...
+I signed non-disclosure agreements with my client's so I'm not able to mention their name though one...

 read more